 The lungs are also developing.
 They’re not ready to work on their own, but your baby is practicing breathing motions.

 Because your uterus is sitting right on your bladder, you’re starting to make more frequent trips to the bathroom.
-You may find that you’re starting to leak a little, either when you laugh or cough, or just because you don’t quite make it to the bathroom in time.
+You may find you’re starting to leak a little, either when you laugh or cough, or just because you don’t quite make it to the bathroom in time.

-Though uncommon at this stage, it’s possible that some of that leakage may be amniotic fluid and not urine.
+Though very uncommon at this stage, it’s possible that some of that leakage may be amniotic fluid and not urine.
 This can occur when the membrane of the amniotic sac surrounding the baby ruptures.

-You’ve probably heard women refer to the time that their water broke.
+You’ve probably heard people refer to the time that their water broke.
 In labor, you want that amniotic sac to rupture to help move the birth along.
 This early in pregnancy, though, is much too early.

 At this point in pregnancy, if you ever feel a gush of fluid, call your doctor, midwife, or 911 immediately.
 Amniotic fluid is usually odorless, so if you notice even a small amount of leakage that doesn’t smell or look like urine, tell your healthcare professional immediately.